QTM 201Am I Actually a Christian?

 They followed this up with: "And this apparent all-loving God would have no problem sending me to hell, too."

-The Analyst's Take: I respect this student's honesty.
-They read the Terms of Service, didn't like the rules, and rejected the Software.
+The point: I respect this student's honesty.
+They read what God asks, did not like the rules, and walked away.
 But here is the tragedy: They want to reject God, and then blame God for the separation.
-You cannot scream "Leave me alone!" at God your entire life and then be surprised when He finally grants your wish.
+You cannot say "Leave me alone!" to God your entire life and then be surprised when He finally honors your choice.

-This student—and many Cultural Christians—operate on a fatal logic error: "A loving God wouldn't send me to Hell."
+This student—and many cultural Christians—hold a fatal mistake: "A loving God wouldn't send me to Hell."

-God spends your entire life sending you messages, invites, and updates (Grace).
+God spends your whole life sending you messages, invites, and grace.
 He tries to have a relationship with you.
-If you spend 70 years hitting "Decline," "Block," and "Unsubscribe," then Hell is simply God finally respecting your decision.
+If you spend decades saying no, turning Him away, and shutting Him out, then Hell is simply God finally respecting your choice.
 It is God saying, "Thy will be done."

 "There are only two kinds of people in the end: those who say to God, 'Thy will be done,' and those to whom God says, in the end, 'Thy will be done.'
 All that are in Hell, choose it." — C.S.
 Lewis

-The "Student" rejected God loudly.
-The "Cultural Christian" rejects God quietly.
-They do this by ignoring the parts of the User Manual (The Bible) that they find uncomfortable.
-But the Bible is not a "Living Document" that updates based on modern polling data.
-It is the Source Code.
-And on the topic of Sin, the code is crystal clear.
+The "student" rejected God out loud.
+The "cultural Christian" rejects God quietly—by ignoring the parts of the Bible that feel uncomfortable.
+But the Bible is not a document that changes with the times or with popular opinion.
+It is God's Word.
+And on the topic of sin, what it says is crystal clear.

 The Sexual Standard: